SCOnyema/NextGen-Connect02/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I would like to express my gratitude to my project supervisor for his consistent feedback, gudiance, and support through out the development phase of this project.
+I would like to express my gratitude to my project supervisor for his consistent feedback, guidance, and support throughout the development phase of this project.
 His insights played a key role in helping me refine my approach and ideas.

 Additional thanks to: